ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Introduction

-However, notable gaps in the software remain.
-For example, as far as we are aware no existing package solves the EBNM problem for arguably the simplest case, where $\mathcal{G}$ is the set of all normal distributions; nor does any existing package implement the point-normal family (i.e., the family of all distributions that are a mixture of a point mass at zero and a zero-centered normal distribution), which arises naturally when the means vector $\boldsymbol{\theta}$ is expected to be sparse.
-Further, each package has a different interface and outputs, which hinders comparison of results for different choices of $\mathcal{G}$, as well as making it difficult to develop software packages that can interface nicely with the full range of existing EBNM solvers.
+This versatility has motivated the development of a number of software packages using different choices of prior family $\mathcal{G}$; for a review, see Section \ref{section:ebnm_background}.
+Still, important gaps in the software remain.
+For example, we are not aware of any package that fits the EBNM model in the simple case where $\mathcal{G}$ is taken to be the family of all univariate normal distributions.
+Further, each existing package has a different interface and outputs, which hinders comparisons as well as making it difficult to develop software packages that flexibly build upon EBNM methods.
+Motivated by these issues, we developed the \pkg{ebnm} software package, which provides a unified interface for efficiently solving the EBNM problem using a wide variety of prior families.

-Motivated by these issues, we developed the \proglang{R} package \pkg{ebnm}, which provides a unified interface for efficiently solving the EBNM problem using a wide variety of prior families.
-In some cases, we leveraged core fitting procedures from existing packages, writing wrappers to create a unified interface; in others, we implemented new core fitting procedures ourselves, with a careful focus on both speed and robustness.
-The result is a convenient and comprehensive package for solving the EBNM problem under a wide range of assumptions.